Cats have long been portrayed as wholly fish-obsessed and willing to go to great lengths to get themselves some fishy treats.

 Thanks to the wonders of modern science, you're now able to skip the fish altogether and go straight for the oil, where most of the benefits lie.
 Fish oil supplements are a convenient way to add these healthy fats to your cat’s diet.

 While it's tempting to rush out to get your paws on one of the many supplements for cats, it may be worth chatting with your veterinarian first.
-They can advise on the best quality supplements to use, as well as the correct dose to use for your cat.
+By the way, you can chat with a doc online using a Vet Chat.
+Qualified vets there can advise on the best quality supplements to use, as well as the correct dose to use for your cat.

 Fish allergy in cats